-2016-2020: Wetland Mapping and MonitoringThis is the first phase of a multi-year research partnership on the region's wetlands.
+2016-2020: Wetland Mapping and MonitoringThis is a multi-year research partnership on the region's wetlands.
 Overall there is the need for more information on wetlands in our region: where they are, how they are classified and evaluated and what connection they have to groundwater recharge.
 This is important data that is linked to land use planning in our region.
 If we have a good inventory of where the wetlands are, and if we can quantify their role in conveying and cleaning water for our communities that are primarily reliant on groundwater, and for our streams that benefit from groundwater contributions to base-flow, then subsequently regional land planning can be directed in such a way as to protect these key features.

 2014: Comparison of DRASTIC and DRASTIC-Fm methodologies for evaluation of intrinsic susceptibility of coastal bedrock aquifersThis project compares the results of two different aquifer vulnerability assessment methods: 1) DRASTIC1 and 2) DRASTIC-Fm2.
 Vulnerability assessment methods have been used to map the intrinsic susceptibility of aquifers to contaminants introduced at the land surface.
 Both the DRASTIC and DRASTIC-Fm methodologies have been employed in an overlapping area within the Gulf Islands region of the Regional District of Nanaimo which enables a comparison of the two methodologies within this geographical setting.
 Project partners include the Ministry of Forests, Lands and Natural Resource Operations (FLNRO), Vancouver Island University (VIU), Simon Fraser University and the Regional District of Nanaimo (RDN).
 [The paper is now complete and available here]